Partial alignment between jets and megamasers: Coherent versus selective accretion: Bayesian evidence for jet--maser disk partial alignment

 \subsection{Models}

-In order to gauge whether a partial 3D alignment between the jets and megamaser angular momenta is statistically preferred over isotropic relative orientations, we build mock distributions of $\Delta$PA.
-For the isotropic case we fix the direction of the normal to the megamaser disc ($\hat{m}$) to lie on the $z$ direction, and extract randomly the direction of the MBH jet ($\hat{j}$) from an isotropic distribution (i.e. with a uniform probability density ($p$) for the azimuthal angle and $p\propto \sin(\theta)$ for the polar angle).
-For each megamaser-jet realization we extract two directions for the line-of-sight (los, $\hat{l}$), one isotropically distributed (ISO-ISO model, where the first and the second ISO refer to $\hat{j}$ and $\hat{l}$, respectively), and one with $\theta=90^\circ$ and a random azimuth (ISO-EO model).
-The second distribution is expected to better model the observed AGN, as the megamaser disc is close to edge-on.
-For this reason we will consider as reference models those in which the megamaser is observed edge-on.
-However, since $\hat{m}$ are not required to be exactly perpendicular to $\hat{l}$, the two ISO-ISO and ISO-EO scenarios bracket the impact of the megamaser plane inclination uncertainty.
+In order to gauge whether a partial 3D alignment between the jets and megamaser angular momenta is statistically preferred over isotropic relative orientations, we built mock distributions of $\Delta$PA.
+For the isotropic case we fixed the direction of the normal to the megamaser disk ($\hat{m}$) to be the $z$ direction, and drew the direction of the MBH jet from a uniform distribution on the sphere (i.e., with a constant probability density $p$ for the azimuthal angle and $p\propto \sin(\theta)$ for the polar angle).
+For each jet--megamaser realization we extracted two directions for the line of sight (LoS, $\hat{l}$), one isotropically distributed (ISO--ISO model, where the first and the second ISO refer to $\hat{j}$ and $\hat{l}$, respectively), and the other with $\theta=90^\circ$ and a random azimuth (ISO--EO model, where EO refers to the former, which is edge-on).
+The second distribution is expected to model the observed AGN more closely as the megamaser disk is close to edge-on.
+For this reason we consider as reference models those in which the megamaser is observed edge-on.
+However, since the $\hat{m}$ is not required to be exactly perpendicular to $\hat{l}$, the two ISO--ISO and ISO--EO scenarios bracket the impact of the megamaser plane inclination uncertainty.